71emj/compare/README.md

   .onEnd((debug, result) => console.log(result)); // "just home"
 ```

-The example above show case a pattern similar to javascript "switch", with the exception that CaseCompare allows user to pass variable as second argument of each cases and write the logic at the end of all evaluations.
+The example above show case a pattern similar to javascript "switch", with the exception that Compare allows user to pass variable as second argument of each cases and write the logic at the end of all evaluations.

 vanilla switch in equivalent evaluation:
 ``` javascript